HenrikBengtsson/future.BatchJobs/README.md

 ## Appendix

 ### Configuration of backend for parallel / distributed processing
-The asynchroneous evaluation done by the [async] package uses the [BatchJobs] package as a backend for effectuating the computations.
+Basic backends can be configured using the `backend()` function.
-The default BatchJobs setup is to evaluate all expression in the current R session.
-In order to perform parallel computations, a `.BatchJobs.R` configuration file is required, which can reside either in the current directory or the user's home directory (this file is only needed on compute nodes if nested asynchroneous calls should also use the same configuration).
+For full control, or for more complicated backends such as clusters, one can use the configuration options available from the BatchJobs package.
+In summary, this type of configuration is done via a `.BatchJobs.R` configuration file, that can reside in either the current directory or the user's home directory
+(this file is only needed on compute nodes if nested asynchroneous calls should also use the same configuration).